What are the advantages of a true Premed major?

 Premedical Association (PMA)

-This student-led organization is designed to enrich your undergraduate educational experience by bringing in outside speakers from various medical and dental specialties, holding a yearly Bioethics Symposium, arranging panel discussions of issues related to medicine and the lifestyle of medical professionals, bringing in admissions personnel from various medical schools, and arranging field trips to medical schools and other sites of interest to Premed majors.
+This student-led organization is designed to enrich your undergraduate educational experience by bringing in outside speakers from various medical and dental specialties, holding a yearly Bioethics Symposium, arranging panel discussions of issues related to medicine and the lifestyle of medical professionals, bringing in admissions personnel from various medical schools, and arranging field trips to medical schools and other sites of interest to Premed students.